LibreCat/librecat.github.io/_posts/2013-11-08-how-to-importer.markdown

 - those for different Sources like [arXiv](https://github.com/LibreCat/Catmandu-ArXiv), [Pubmed](https://github.com/LibreCat/Catmandu-PubMed), [PloS](https://github.com/LibreCat/Catmandu-PLoS) or in general those with an [OAI-Interface](https://github.com/LibreCat/Catmandu-OAI)

 Since Catmandu is designed for in a way, that can be extended...
 So in this little Tutorial we are going to create our own importer module *Catmandu::Importer::EuroPMC*.

+## Starting with a module

 First of all, let us remember that

 	1. importers have to be within the namespace *Catmandu::Importer::*
 	2. Catmandu uses *Module::Build* as building tool